Choice-Architect/memory-locker/learnings/03_test_observations.md

 # Test Observations Summary (v1.3 Store Mode)

+**Important Note:** The observations below, particularly those in Section B regarding Date/Time Entity Performance, reflect the system state *before* the v1.4 date parsing refinements (detailed in `02_enhancement_plan.md` and `04_date_parse_tasks.md`) were implemented.
+These observations identified the issues that the v1.4 changes aimed to address.
+The decision to keep `normalized: null` when the day is uncertain (Option A) was also made *after* these tests.

 This report summarizes the key observations and issues identified during the testing of the `store` mode functionality, based on the detailed analysis in `learnings/03_test_learnings.md`.

 ## Section A: Non-Date Entity Performance & Issues